efsalvarenga/CV/index.md

 - Developed and implemented a shared inventory model for high-cost, low-demand spare-parts, which enabled inventory optimisation and allowed savings of $1.2m in inventory value
 - Built a model to assess the gasoline distribution costs between refineries, terminals and Brazilian regions, considering ships, trucks and pipelines

-[comment]: # (Liaised with maintenance, reliability and engineering teams to develop the first version of the Predictive Maintenance Supply Planning Standard for Petrobras Refining Division, supporting 12 refineries)
-[comment]: # (Responsible for the supply chain dashboard for the refinery system, using SAP ERP and BI data)
-[comment]: # (Designed inventory outsourcing contracts for 6 refineries)
-[comment]: # (Member of the refining inventory demobilisation team, negotiating the return of USD 16 million in stock value of unused spare-parts to suppliers)
-[comment]: # (Evaluated the supply chain management compliance in 6 refineries, comparing them to Petrobras benchmarks in inventory control, procurement and maintenance integration)
-[comment]: # (Responsible for materials supply planning of scheduled maintenance shortages, integrating with Asset Management processes.)
-[comment]: # (Designed performance KPIs for material planning and overplus requests for large maintenance projects)
-[comment]: # (Developed the first version of the Predictive Maintenance Supply Planning Standard for Petrobras Refining Division, supporting 12 refineries)
-[comment]: # (Liaised with maintenance, reliability and engineering teams to deliver the supply chain plan for units’ routine maintenance data mining SAP reports to feed a survival analysis model on Weibul++)
-[comment]: # (Experienced in materials procurement management for two large maintenance projects - USD 25 million, each and one revamp project - USD 100 million)

 __Graduate Consultant for Utilities | SAP__ CRM & Utilities,
 _Sao Paulo - Brazil (Jan 2007 - Oct 2008)_

 Evaluated Customer Relationship Management processes adherence in SAP Utilities systems projects (gas and electricity distribution companies).

-[comment]: # (Supported pre-sales teams for consumer products and beverages industries)
-[comment]: # (Responsible for assessing the implementation practices at SAP projects for Brazilian gas and energy distribution companies, such as Neoenergia, CPFL and Comgas.)
-[comment]: # (This task involved a lot of experience exchange with SAP Germany and Latin America employees, alongside defining the best implementation techniques that would comply with the process required by the customers.
-I had the opportunity to define the data communication strategy from the CRM module to the central SAP module, regarding utilities customer databases.)
-[comment]: # (Supported commercial teams for consumer products and beverages industries, such as Coca-Cola, Schincariol, Johnson & Johnson and Fast Shop.)

 ## Academic Background